Revathi-mohan/My-websites/README.md

 # My-websites
-Designed websites from scratch and also creating websites using React
+Designed websites from scratch and also created websites using React